Kushpatel11/demoapp/README.md

 USER PANEL:
 -   user can register through signup page
-    -   fields on signup page form : firstname, lastname, username, email, password
+    -   fields on signup page form : firstname, lastname, email, password
-    -   username and email should be unique for each user
+    -   email should be unique for each user
     -   password should be stored as encrypted
 - once registered, user can login through login page.
     -   fields on login page form : email, password